 Self-employed people usually have slightly higher pay rates than employees.
-However, the fact that an employee receives a minimum of 28 days' paid leave a year (pro rata if part time), is entitled to statutory sick pay and other statutory payments (e.g. maternity pay and redundancy pay), a workplace pension (and an employer contribution into it) and other employee rights and benefits, usually more than compensates for the slightly higher pay rate.
+However, the fact that an employee receives a minimum of 28 days' paid leave a year (pro rata if part time), is entitled to statutory sick pay and other statutory payments (e.g. maternity pay), a workplace pension (and an employer contribution into it) and other employee rights and benefits, usually more than compensates for the slightly higher pay rate.
 You can find a full list of employment law rights here (www.gov.uk/employment-status/employee).
-Also, if you are on universal credit, you should be aware that the rules may be more complex and less generous for self-employed people.